Project-Silicium/WoA-Guides/MU-Qcom/Vendors/Samsung/Fix-UFS.md

 Samsung makes by default the UFS LUNs offline on those Devices wich makes UFS unusable under Linux and Windows. <br />
 First enter Mass Storage, then open diskmanager on your PC or Laptop. <br />
-After that search the Tab Disk, You should find it easy as it has way to many partitions. <br />
+After that search the Device Disk, You should find it easy as it has way to many partitions. <br />
-Once you found the Disk of your Tab right click it and set it Online. <br />
+Once you found the Disk of your Device, right click it and set it Online. <br />
 Now don't panic, Windows set the Disk succesfull to Online but also corrupted the GPT, what ever you do **don't reboot**. <br />

 ## Restoring GPT (Step 2.2)